suderman/modernizr-ie/README.md

 Modernizr test to check the version of Internet Explorer.

-If the test detect Internet Explorer, Modernizr.ie will be set to the version.
+If the test detects Internet Explorer, Modernizr.ie will be set to the version.
 Also, the HTML element will be given a classname of "ie" and "ie#" where # is the version number (for example, "ie8").
 If the test doesn't detect Internet Explorer, Modernizr.ie will be set to false and